 Welcome to Barton House Railway

-VISIT BARTON HOUSE RAILWAY IN OUR 50th ANNIVERSARY YEAR
+VISIT BARTON HOUSE RAILWAY

 The Barton House Railway (BHR) is a narrow gauge railway in a rear garden located alongside the River Bure in Wroxham and it re-creates a traditional railway atmosphere where the whole family can enjoy the nostalgia of the golden age of steam with two ride-on railways, a fully working full size signalling system and authentic tickets.